jatinkumar762/Low-Level-Design/Creational Patterns/Builder.md

-* Problems solved by Builder Design Pattern
-* Implementation
-* Summary (Pros and Cons)

 ### Problems solved by Builder Design Pattern

 * Creation of complex objects (some properties are mandatory or optional)
-* We don't need to creeate mutiple constructors for different combination of properties
+* We don't need to create multiple constructors for different combination of properties
 * Helps with immutable classes (Define object which once created, never change their value)
 * Less need for exposing setters, if we use setter method then object will be mutable